top of page

 A Complete Local Guide by a Fellowship-Trained Eyelid Surgeon

 Blepharoplasty (eyelid surgery) continues to be one of Denver’s most sought-after cosmetic procedures.
-Patients often begin their research online by looking for before-and-after photos, understanding recovery, and comparing surgeons — but the question almost everyone eventually asks is:
+Patients often begin their research online by looking for before-and-after photos, understanding recovery, and comparing surgeons.
+However, the question almost everyone eventually asks is:

 “How much does eyelid surgery cost in Denver?”

-The answer varies depending on whether you need upper eyelid surgery, lower eyelid surgery, both, or a functional ptosis repair, but this guide breaks down realistic, local 2025 pricing so you can make an informed decision before scheduling a consultation.
+The answer varies depending on whether you need upper eyelid surgery, lower eyelid surgery, both, or a functional ptosis repair.
+This guide breaks down realistic, local 2025 pricing so you can make an informed decision before scheduling a consultation.

-As a fellowship-trained oculoplastic surgeon who performs eyelid procedures every day, I’ll also explain what affects cost, why prices vary across Denver, and how to evaluate estimates so you can choose the safest and most experienced surgeon for your needs.
+As a fellowship-trained oculoplastic surgeon who performs eyelid procedures every day, I’ll explain what affects cost, why prices vary across Denver, and how to evaluate estimates.
+This way, you can choose the safest and most experienced surgeon for your needs.

 Average Cost of Blepharoplasty in Denver (2025)